StollerSystem/Pierre-s-Bakery/README.md

 * 10 Method to get contents of pastry cart

-* Return the total cost of the order:
+* 11 Return the total cost of the order:
-    *  Bread: Buy 2, get 1 free.
-A single loaf costs $5.
+    * input: 5 bread and 5 pastry
-    *  Pastry: Buy 1 for $2 or 3 for $5.
+    * output: 34

 ## Setup/Installation Requirements